 [NOTE: Here’s the sixth post in my Forgotten Concerts of 2017 series.
-This one was published on February 3rd, 2018, but I have altered the date so that it fits in chronologically.
 Let’s pick this one up mid-sentence, after the bit about road rage.]

 …we stumbled on a great parking place over by the Braeburn.
 We left the umbrella and my rain jacket in the car and then promptly got rained on a couple blocks down the hill.
 Still, we made it to Annapurna only partially drenched.
 The restaurant was packed.
 Beth and I shared an order of momos and then split the vegetable kofta and a cauliflower dish for our dinner.
 It was all delicious.

 The weather cleared while we were in Annapurna, so we didn’t have to walk to Neumos in the rain.
 We got to the venue a good 20 minutes after the doors had opened.
 The entire upstairs section with seating was closed off, so it didn’t matter that we got there later than we’d planned.
 No seats anyway.
 We stood in the middle for a couple songs by the opening act, a charming pop band from New York called EZTV, but then headed for the side where we could lean against the wall for back support.
 I liked EZTV and will probably buy their stuff when I see it (but didn’t at the show because I didn’t feel like carrying it around), so I wrote down their setlist with an eye toward it possibly meaning something someday.
 Here it is:

 EZTV setlist: Bury Your Heart / Racing Country / Pretty Torn Up / Listen to Her Heart (Tom Petty) / Long Way to Go / There Goes My Girl / Daytime (new song) / Hammock / “falling through…nowhere else to go” / Calling Out / The Light